Brexit - The Uncivil War: Which Actor Looks Most Realistic?

 Farage was not part of the official Vote Leave campaign, and instead spoke on behalf of the much more anti-immigrant Leave.EU campaign – although he endorsed both.

-Insurance mogul Aaron Banks was one of the key funders behind Leave.EU, and has been at the centre of investigations over possible illegalities within the campaign.
+Insurance mogul Arron Banks was one of the key funders behind Leave.EU, and has been at the centre of investigations over possible illegalities within the campaign.

 He is the author of the book ‘Bad Boys of Brexit’, and has talked about often he would get drunk with prominent people, from Farage to Russian ambassadors, and it’s the more boozy side of Banks that Lee Boardman is portraying in the film.